The Outflow of the B335 Protostar II: After the Outburst: Discussion

 We show a difference image of two Spitzer Space Telescope channel 2 images, obtained in 2004 and 2016, to give an overview of the larger-scale outflow in Figure~\ref{Shock-PM} (top panel) and to qualitatively confirm the large proper motion of the shock fronts in the jet, in particular A, B, IR5, F, and H).
 The two Spitzer images, taken with the same instrument 12 years apart, represent a very consistent data set.
 However, apparent changes in the shape of individual shock fronts make it an oversimplification to just quote a single proper motion value for each shock front.
 The proper motion away from the protostar is apparent in the differential image.
 This statement includes the large bow shock 5 in \citet{Galfalk.2007.A&A.475.281.B335.outflows}, ``IR5'' in \citet{Hodapp.2024.AJ.167.102.B335}, for which \citet{Galfalk.2007.A&A.475.281.B335.outflows} has measured a high proper motion (245 km\,s$^{-1}$), similar to the jet shock fronts that we will discuss here.
 A noteworthy exception are the shocks IR3 and IR4, where we do not see the same differential (black-white) pattern.
 These complicated shocks do not move with anything close to the speed of the jet in B335.
 In the Spitzer data, they are consistent with being stationary. \citet{Galfalk.2007.A&A.475.281.B335.outflows} lists 25 km\,s$^{-1}$ for IR3 and 16 km\,s$^{-1}$ for IR4a.
 We conclude that these are shocks in the much lower velocity disk wind or an entrained lower velocity wind that is carving out the cavity, possibly shocking against the stationary cavity walls.

 Near the central axis of the outflow, a narrow jet indicated primarily by the high-excitation atomic line of [\ion{Fe}{2}] has been identified by \citet{Federman.2024.ApJ.966.41}, their Figure\ 3.
-This central jet was studied in more detail by \citet{Federman.2026.arXiv.jets} on the basis mostly of MIRI MRS IFU spectra in [\ion{Fe}{2}], [\ion{Ni}{2}], [\ion{Ne}{2}], and [\ion{Ar}{2}].
+This central jet was studied in more detail by \citet{Federman.2026.ApJ...998..282.MIRIjet} on the basis of additional MIRI MRS IFU spectra in [\ion{Fe}{2}], [\ion{Ni}{2}], [\ion{Ne}{2}], and [\ion{Ar}{2}].
 They find that the blue- and red-shifted jets are at a 168.5\arcdeg relative to each other, not at 180\arcdeg as simple symmetry would predict.
 Their finding is consistent with the appearance of other, more distant shock fronts in our images, e.g. in Figure~\ref{Shock-PM}, where shocks 3W and 6W are not axisymmetric to shocks 3E and 6E, and their proper motion vectors are not anti-parallel.
-For other shocks, most notably 4E and 4W, this misalignment is less pronounced, which could be explained by the finding by \citet{Federman.2026.arXiv.jets} that the B335 jet axis ``wiggles''.
+This is similar to the bending of the jet of HH 30 found by \citet{Estalella.2012.AJ.144.61.HH30} and modeled by interaction in a binary star system.
+For other shocks, most notably 4E and 4W, this misalignment is less pronounced, which could be explained by the finding by \citet{Federman.2026.ApJ...998..282.MIRIjet} that the B335 jet axis ``wiggles'' on spatial and therefore time scales shorter than that of the overall bending.
 Some of the jet knots are also prominent in Br$\alpha$.
 The strongest shock front in the jet, 3E, is also detected in H$_2$, but the other jet knots in [\ion{Fe}{2}] are not prominent in H$_2$ emission.
 Table I, lists the measured proper motions of the shock fronts that we could study in our images.